 |Free and included||Lag time issues|

-I’m not a fan of the new app.
-They are working to improve the app and add features like automated arm/disarm based upon geofencing but currently the app has limited functionality with poor performance.
-Issues include:
+We don’t love the new app.
+Nest’s working to improve the app and add features like automated arm/disarm based upon geofencing, but currently the app has limited functionality with poor performance.
+The app:

 - Seems more focused on other products like the Nest Thermostat.

-At the end of the day I was sorely disappointed.
+At the end of the day, we were sorely disappointed.
 This is what we’ve waited for?
-This is the brainchild of Google swallowed Nest swallowed Dropcam?
+This is the brainchild of Google, Nest, and Dropcam?
 No Apple Watch app?
 No free cloud storage option?
 No outdoor camera?
-And we STILL didn’t get a functional camera and app?
+And we still didn’t get a functional camera and app?

-If you are willing to shell out the money for Nest Aware it does add several cool features.
-All new Nest Cam purchases come with a free subscription to Nest Aware so you do get a little try before you buy but at the same time it’s misleading as the free trial ends around the time your return period ends.
+If you’re willing to shell out the money for Nest Aware, it does add several cool features.
+All new Nest Cam purchases come with a free subscription to Nest Aware, so you do get a little try before you buy—but at the same time, it’s misleading, since the free trial ends around the time your return period ends.
 Will you still love Nest without all the added features?
 Who knows.